vdmondkr2002/MERN_CRUD_APP/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple CRUD app in which we can create, update and delete memories.

 ## Tech Stack Used:
 * Front-end: React-redux